NetherGamesMC/support/README.md

 * Info boxes always have full stops at the end
 * Links such as `ngmc.co/request` should always be hyperlinked like `[ngmc.co/request](https://ngmc.co/request)`
 * Infox box titles must be in `FULL CAPS`
-* Subheadings are not uppercased for important words like titles.
+* Subheadings are not uppercased for important words like titles

 **Article style**